figredos/flutter/TEXT_FILES/WIDGETS/catalog.md

 This Widget is used to arrange its children widgets horizontally in a single row.
 It is part of the layout widgets and is commonly used when you want to create a horizontal arrangement of widgets, such as buttons, text or other elements.

+### Expanded

+This widget is used to give a child widget the flexibility to occupy all available space along the main axis with a parent widget that uses a flex-based layout such as 'Column' or 'Row'

+### Container

+This is a basic layout element that can contain other widgets and provide various visual customization options. ***Container*** can be used to create basic or complex layouts.

+### SizedBox

+The main purpose of SizedBox is to control the size (width, height) of its child widget, or to create space within a layout.

+#### double.infinity

+When double.infinity is used either as the height or the width, it essentially instructs flutter to use the maximum number of pixels available.

+### Scrollable Widgets

+Scrollable widgets are a family of widgets that enable scrolling behavior allowing users to view content that extends beyond the visible area of the screen.
+These widgets are crucial for handling scenarios where the available space is not sufficient to display all content, and users need to scroll to see more.

+#### SingleChildScrollView

+This widget is used to create a scrollable view containing a single child. it allows the child to be scrolled if its content exceeds the dimensions of the viewport.

 ## Text and Styling Widgets

 ### Text